kenoogl/RiamCompact/README.md

-# RiamCompact
+# Riam Compact

 Riam Compact is the acronym standing for Research Institute for Applied Mechanics, Kyushu University, COMputational Prediction of Airflow over Complex Terrain, and is a numerical-CFD-model/software-package which has an object domain from several m to several km, and can predict the airflow and the gas diffusion over complex terrain with high precision.

 ## Copyright
-Copyright (C) 2016 Research Institute for Applied Mechanics, Kyushu University.
+Copyright (C) 2015-2016 Research Institute for Applied Mechanics(RIAM) / Research Institute for Information Technology(RIIT), Kyushu University.
+All rights reserved.

+Copyright (C) 2015 Advanced Institute for Computational Science, RIKEN.
 All rights reserved.